Monster (1980 film): Plot

 Travis and the plant doctor investigate the killing, and link it to José's death.
 Glen tells Travis about the animal he saw, convincing Travis that something is in the lake.
 Soon afterwards, Sánchez meets Travis and threatens violence against Durado.
 Travis and Montero confront Clark about her reporting, and they negotiate exclusive rights to the pollution story in exchange for her temporary silence.
-Travis also calls his boss Barnes (Philip Carey) to request sonar equipment with which to track the monster.
+Travis also calls his boss Barnes to request sonar equipment with which to track the monster.
 Determined to prove the monster's existence, Glen decides to stake out the lake at night.
 He drags Andrea along, and they manage to take some photographs of the monster before it attacks some drunken fishermen.

 They present their evidence to Travis while the village continues celebrating its anniversary.
 Simultaneously, Sánchez sets some plastic explosives to blow up the plant.
 However, he gets trapped after lighting the fuse.
 Meanwhile, a party of men chases María, whom they blame for all their troubles.
-The town priest (John Carradine) claims that he can exorcise her, but the men are unconvinced and burn her at the stake.
+The town priest claims that he can exorcise her, but the men are unconvinced and burn her at the stake.
 Sánchez's bomb goes off, and the next day, Travis reveals that the plant has been badly damaged and María severely burned.
 Consequently, she is airlifted to a Panamanian hospital in Chimayo's only helicopter to get treatment.

 Travis comes up with a plan to kill the beast; he stuffs some explosives into a goat carcass, which he will hang by the detonator cord from a helicopter.
 To obtain a new chopper, Juanita lures some rescue workers with a fake mayday and hijacks their craft at gunpoint.
 They get to the lake and the Nessie-like monster takes the bait, but Travis loses the detonator and dives in after it.
 A local policeman distracts the monster by circling it with his boat, thus buying Travis enough time to retrieve the detonator and blow the creature to pieces.